openshift/origin-aggregated-logging/deployer/README.md

 #### Throttling logs in Fluentd

-For projects that are especially verbose, an administrator can throttle down the rate at which the logs are read in by Fluentd at a time before being processed.
-Note: this means that aggregated logs for the configured projects could fall behind and even be deleted if the pod were deleted before Fluentd caught up.
+For projects that are especially verbose, an administrator can throttle down the rate at which the logs are read in by Fluentd before being processed.
+Note: this means that aggregated logs for the configured projects could fall behind and even be lost if the pod were deleted before Fluentd caught up.

-To tell Fluentd which projects it should be restricting you will need to do the following:
+To tell Fluentd which projects it should be restricting you will need to edit the throttle configuration in its configmap after deployment:

+    $ oc edit configmap/logging-fluentd

-Create a yaml file that contains project names and the desired rate at which logs are read in.
-(Default is 1000)
+The format of the throttle-config.yaml key is a yaml file that contains project names and the desired rate at which logs are read in on each node.
+The default is 1000 lines at a time.
+For example:

 ```
 logging:
   read_lines_limit: 500